alisrour37/CandidateSearch/README.md

 # CandidateSearch
-An application that retrieves candidate names for an HR to filter through This application is built using React, Asp.Net Core, and SQL Server.
+Open Visual Studio 2019 and open the solution in the root path of this repository An application that retrieves candidate names for an HR to filter through This application is built using React, Asp.Net Core, and SQL Server.
 After downloading the code, Visual Studio should handle downloading the packages.